apache/ignite-3/modules/raft/README.md

 The implementation uses several thread pools and threads for different purposes.

 Each node can work in shared pools mode or start it's dedicated set of pools.
-Then using many groups it's recommended to use shared mode, otherwise threads count may be too big.
+When using many groups it's recommended to use shared mode, otherwise, threads count may be too big.

 Shared pools can be passed to `NodeOptions` as parameter values.